RathodLalsingh/Food-Restaurant-website/README.md

 npm install
 cd my-app
 npm start
-to build or deploy using netlify is npm run build
+to build or deploy using netlify is npm run builds